-CERTIFICATION PURSUANT TO RULE 13a-14(a) OF THE SECURITIES EXCHANGE ACT OF 1934 AS ADOPTED PURSUANT TO SECTION 302 OF THE SARBANES-OXLEY ACT OF 2002
+CERTIFICATION PURSUANT TO RULE 13a-14(a) OF THE SECURITIES EXCHANGE ACT OF 1934

+AS ADOPTED PURSUANT TO SECTION 302 OF THE SARBANES-OXLEY ACT OF 2002
-I, Charles E. Bradley, Jr., certify that:

-- 1. I have reviewed this Amendment No. 1 to the annual report on Form 10-K of Consumer Portfolio Services, Inc.; and - 2.
-Based on my knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report.
+- I, Charles E. Bradley, Jr., certify that: - 1.
+I have reviewed this Amendment No. 1 to the Annual Report on Form 10-K for the fiscal year ended December 31, 2021 of Consumer Portfolio Services, Inc.; - 2.
+Based on my knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report;

-Date: April 29, 2020

-/s/ Charles E. Bradley, Jr.
+Date: May 2, 2022 /s/ Charles E. Bradley, Jr. Charles E. Bradley, Jr.

-Charles E. Bradley, Jr. Chairman, President and Chief Executive Officer
+Chairman, President and Chief Executive Officer